TTTTMMMM/chairLocations/README.md

 ### FatChairObject

 <span style="font-family: 'Verdana';">The fatChairObj's properties are the cell values from the original file.
+In this case, the csv file had ~65 table headers.
+Each of the table headers becomes a property or field in the object.

 `console.dir(fatChairObj):`